bradgwest/paap/write/paper.md

 #### Calculation of Cluster Probability

-The probability that a sample from the feature space, $z_i$, belongs to cluster $j$ is taken to be given by Student's t-distribution with one degree of freedom (i.e. a Cauchy distribution), shown in Equation \eqref{eq:cauchy}.
+The probability that a sample from the feature space, $z_i$, belongs to cluster $j$ is given by Student's t-distribution with one degree of freedom (i.e. a Cauchy distribution), shown in Equation \eqref{eq:cauchy}.

 \begin{equation} \label{eq:cauchy}